 Compulsory Fortification of Flour with Folic Acid campaign

-The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD). the Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.
-It is estimated that every day in the UK two babies are being conceived with a NTD daily.
+The purpose of mandatory fortification with folic acid is to reduce the number of Neural Tube Defects (NTD).
+The Scientific Advisory Committee Nutrition (SACN) estimated that in Scotland circa 50 pregnancies are affected by Neural Tube Defects each year.

-Andrew H D Wynd MBE, Chief Executive for SBH Scotland responded,
+Andrew H D Wynd MBE, Chief Executive of Spina Bifida Hydrocephalus Scotland said:

 “For 30 years, Spina Bifida Hydrocephalus Scotland has campaigned for folic acid to be added to flour and we are delighted that these efforts have resulted in a decision which will ensure life-changing results for so many parents and children.

 “Adding the B vitamin to flour can give women and their unborn children the best possible opportunities for healthy outcomes.
 In other countries, folic acid fortification has reduced the number of pregnancies affected by neural tube defects, in particular spina bifida, by up to 70%.

 “This is a momentous moment, and we will continue to work with and advise relevant bodies moving forward.”

 Whilst this a very positive step forward, SBH Scotland continue to recommend that all females of child bearing age continue to increase their natural folate (the natural form of folic acid) intake through their daily diet and take a daily supplement.

 Family Planning: A daily 0.4 mg (400 microgram) folic acid supplement should be taken at least 3 months prior to conception until the 12th week of pregnancy.
 You should also eat more foods containing folate.
 Around 50% of pregnancies are unplanned therefore a daily supplement is recommended for all females of child bearing age.